How to Remove Inquiries From Your Credit Report

 You may already know that inquiries are a factor in your credit score.
 Ten percent of your credit score is based on inquiries made for your credit report.
 Fortunately, not all the inquiries you see on your credit report are factored into your credit score.
 First, only hard inquiries — those resulting from your applications for credit — are included in your credit score.
 Second, while inquiries appear on your credit report for two years, only those made within the past 12 months are included in your credit score.

-Spacing out your credit applications can keep your credit score from suffering after multiple applications.
+Spacing out your applications can protect your credit score from the damage of multiple inquiries.

 Note that if you've been shopping for a mortgage or auto loan, your credit report may contain several inquiries from companies you don't recognize.
 That's because many brokers and car salesmen "rate shop" on your behalf trying to find the lender who will give you the best rate.
 In that case, several different lenders will pull your credit report in a short period of time to qualify you for the loan.